ImY0mu/smmo-wiki-resources/en/introduction/getting-started.md

 Traveling is the foundation of SimpleMMO, allowing you to make progress without being tied to any energy based system.

-- Navigate to the `Travel` page by pressing the button at the middle of the navigation bar.
+- Navigate to the `Travel Page` by pressing the button at the middle of the navigation bar.
 - Press `Take a Step` button to start your adventure.
 There's a chance to get gold, experience or items whenever you take a step.
 - You’ll see various monsters you can fight, or trees, ores and more you can gather depending on your current location.
 - More `Locations` open as your character progresses through the game.